LanceMcCarthy/dvlup-blog/dvlup/content/en/blog/2025.05.17-add-copilot-to-your-app-in-10m/index.md

 One of my apps, [Xkcd Viewer](https://apps.microsoft.com/detail/9PMCKHT7M93P?hl=en-us&gl=US&ocid=pdpshare), is a simple app that lets you view any xkcd comic and save/share favorites.
 It's open source on GitHub => [github.com/LanceMcCarthy/XkcdViewer](https://github.com/LanceMcCarthy/XkcdViewer).

 However, by its nature, the app isn't very inclusive of vision-impaired users.
-While yes, it's easy to use tools to read the caption text in the comic, *a ton* of nuance with xkcd is in the drawing.
+While yes, you can use accessibility tools to read the caption text in the comic, *a ton* of nuance with xkcd is in the drawing.

 This is a perfect use case for the [Image Description](https://learn.microsoft.com/en-us/windows/ai/apis/imaging#what-can-i-do-with-image-description) service, which understands the context of the image and then describes it in a way that can be entertaining for a vision-impaired user!
 It tries conveying the comedy behind the image, which is better than a plain screenreader.